-On July 7, 2011, the Board authorized the establishment of an executive share purchase plan (the "Purchase Plan" or the "ESPP") to provide for mandatory purchases of Common Shares by certain key executives of the Company (the "Participants") in order to better align the Participants' financial interests with those of the holders of

-Common Shares, create ownership focus and build long-term commitment to the Company.
-The names of the participants in Fiscal 2022 were Vito Calabretta, Stephen Lee, Martin Cote, Greg MacNeill, Catherine Sigmar, Laurie McGrath, Bill King, Luigi Friio, Mark Hawksley, Steven Sybert and Martin Schryburt.
-Other eligible participants are Patricia Barry, Mark Bentler, Peter Brereton, Berty Ho-Wo-Cheong and Randy Trimm.
-In sum, there are a total of 16 eligible participants, of which 11 participated in Fiscal 2022.
+On July 7, 2011, the Board authorized the establishment of an executive share purchase plan (the "Purchase Plan" or the "ESPP") to provide for mandatory purchases of Common Shares by certain key executives of the Company (the "Participants") in order to better align the Participants' financial interests with those of the holders of Common Shares, create ownership focus and build long-term commitment to the Company.
+The names of the participants in Fiscal 2025 were Vito Calabretta, Martin Cote, Bill King, Stephen Lee, Greg MacNeill, Steven Sybert, Martin Schryburt, Guy Courtin, Sev Kelian, Nancy Cloutier, Shannon Karl, Charles Kierpiec, Andrea Gurd, Cosimo Colonna, Luigi Friio and Annie Torikian.
+Other eligible participants were Mark Bentler, Randy Trimm, Adam Krajewski, Peter Brereton, Mark Hawksley and Berty Ho-Wo-Cheong.
+In sum, there were a total of 22 eligible participants, of which 16 participated in Fiscal 2025.
 Additional key executives or managers may be required to join the Purchase Plan as Participants, as may be determined by the Board or the CEO from time to time.

-Each Participant was required to make annual purchases of Common Shares through the facilities of the TSX secondary market having an aggregate purchase price equal to 10% of his or her annual base salary ("Annual Purchases") during the immediately preceding fiscal year (the "Base Salary").
+Each Participant was required to make annual purchases of Common Shares through the facilities of the TSX secondary market having an aggregate purchase price equal to 10% of his or her annual base salary ("Annual Purchases") during the immediately preceding fiscal year (the "Base Salary") or had attained the required level of purchases previously but elected to make additional purchases under the plan.
 Annual Purchases must be made within 90 days of May 1 of every fiscal year.
-Each Participant fulfilled his or her Annual Purchase requirement in Fiscal 2022 either through ownership of Common Shares previously purchased which the Participant continues to hold or by making an Annual Purchase in Fiscal 2022.
+Each Participant fulfilled his or her Annual Purchase requirement in Fiscal 2025 either through ownership of Common Shares previously purchased which the Participant continues to hold or by making an Annual Purchase in Fiscal 2025.
 If a Participant joins the Purchase Plan during a fiscal year, he or she has the option of making the first Annual Purchase within 90 days of the first fiscal year following the fiscal year in which he or she became a Participant or within 90 days following the date he or she became a Participant, and Annual Purchases must be made within 90 days of May 1 of every subsequent fiscal year.